Terafora/desktop-pomodoro/README.md

 ## Features

 - **Pomodoro Timer**: Helps users manage their work time using the Pomodoro Technique, with customizable intervals.
+A light jingle sounds when the timer comes to an end.
 - **Checklist**: Allows users to create, edit, and delete tasks on a checklist.
 - **Persistent Storage**: Checklist items are stored locally using localStorage for data persistence.